aawesomedev/aawesomedev/README.md

 ### Background

 I've been coding for many, MANY years in 30+ coding languages.
-However, while I am a jack of (most) trades, there are a few languages that I have coded for a long, long time.
+However, while I am a jack of (half of them) trades, there are a few languages that I am extremely fluent in.

 ### Skills